actyx-contrib/react-pond/README.md

 # 📖  Documentation and detailed examples

-You can access the full api documentation and related examples by visiting: [https://actyx-contrib.github.io/react-pond](https://actyx-contrib.github.io/react-pond/)
+You can access the full API documentation and related examples by visiting: [https://actyx-contrib.github.io/react-pond](https://actyx-contrib.github.io/react-pond/)

 You will find detailed examples [here](https://github.com/actyx-contrib/react-pond/tree/master/example)